Fody/InfoOf/readme.md

 <!-- endSnippet -->

-## Specifying Generic Types in method parameters
+## Specifying Generic Types in Method Parameters

 The `typeName` parameter of the Info.Of* methods use the following BNF grammar: